metaplex-foundation/js/README.md

 ### load

-For performance reasons, when fetching NFTs in bulk, you may received `Metadata`s which exclude the JSON Metadata and the Edition information of the NFT.
+For performance reasons, when fetching NFTs in bulk, you may receive `Metadata`s which exclude the JSON Metadata and the Edition information of the NFT.
 In order to transform a `Metadata` into an `Nft`, you may use the `load` operation like so.

 ```ts
 const nft = await metaplex.nfts().load({ metadata });